gazebosim/gz-gui/Migration.md

 * Header files under `ignition/...` are deprecated and will be removed in future versions.
   Use `gz/...` instead.

+* The `ignition-gui` element is deprecated and will be removed.
+  Please use `gz-gui` instead.

 ## Gazebo GUI 6.2 to 6.3